OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/csharp/README.md

     - **Edit** the `manifest.json` for `validDomains` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - **Zip** up the contents of the `TeamsAppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
+    - Add the app to personal/team/groupChat scope (Supported scopes)

 ## Interacting with the bot